-The Associate of Arts in Early Childhood (AAEC) degree offers foundational knowledge and competencies aligned with state and national standards for early childhood professional preparation.
+The Associate of Arts in Early Childhood (AAEC) degree offers foundational knowledge and competencies aligned with state and national standards for pursuit of teacher certification in early childhood education.
 In Arizona, public preschool and kindergarten teachers are encouraged to have specific coursework and practicum experiences in early childhood, including experiences with children birth through age five.
 The AAEC supports students who wish to continue their education toward a Bachelor of Arts (BA) or Bachelor of Science (BS) degree in early childhood education and who may have an interest in early childhood teacher certification and/ or endorsement.
 Additionally, the AAEC includes the Certificate of Proficiency (CP) in Early Childhood Studies to allow students to enter the workforce while continuing their education.

-The AAEC degree is designed for students planning to transfer to one of the three Arizona public university BA or BS programs.
-It is specifically designed to fulfill the set of lower division general education requirements of the Arizona General Education Curriculum (AGEC-A, see page 61) which, when completed, transfers as a block to any of three public universities.
-Additionally, the AAEC provides the education student with a portion of their BA/BS degree requirements for early childhood teacher certification/endorsement programs.
+The AAEC degree is designed for students planning to transfer to one of the three Arizona public university early chilhood teacher preparation programs.
+It is specifically designed to fulfill the set of lower division general education requirements of the Arizona General Education Curriculum (AGEC-A, see page 63) which, when completed, transfers as a block to any of three public universities.
+Additionally, the AAEC provides the education student with a portion of their BA/BS degree requirements for early childhood teacher certification/ endorsement.